schnogz/gspot-sync/README.md

 # gspot-sync
-An Electron app to manage and sync playlists between Google Play Music and Spotify
+A react web app to manage and sync playlists between Google Play Music and Spotify

 ## Setup